2022–23 Nottingham Forest F.C. season: Matches

 The Premier League fixtures were released on 16 June 2022 for the forthcoming season.

 FA Cup

-The Reds were drawn away to Blackpool in the third round.
+Forest were drawn away to Blackpool in the third round.

 EFL Cup

 Forest entered the competition in the second round and were drawn away to Grimsby Town.
-Another away tie, against Blackburn Rovers was drawn in the fourth round.
+Another away tie, against Blackburn Rovers, was drawn in the fourth round.
 In the quarter-finals, Nottingham Forest would travel to face Wolverhampton Wanderers.
-Over two legs, Nottingham Forest were drawn against Manchester United in the semi-finals.
+In the semi-finals, Nottingham Forest were drawn against Manchester United to play over the two legs, with the first match at the City Ground.